orthanc/ocoen_aws-token-manager/README.md

     $ eval $(atm -t $((15 * 60)))
     MFA Token: 123456
     Token Obtained, valid til: 2019-01-05 03:36:24+13:00

+It's also possible to specify a default lifetime of session tokes by specifying the `duration_seconds` option in the shared configuration file (`~/.aws/config`).
+This option is described in the [AWS CLI Configuration Documentation](https://docs.aws.amazon.com/cli/latest/topic/config-vars.html#using-aws-iam-roles) though the AWS Token Manager respects it for both obtaining session tokens and assuming roles.
+Note that a command line`-t` or `--life` takes precedence over `duration_seconds`.

 Using Encrypted Credentials
 ---------------------------